 Product Hunt analysis

-Lately, I’ve been thinking about startup trends.
-A few years ago everyone was obsessed with blockchain, then chatbots, AI, ICOs, and so on.
-Every other year there is a new hype train that people want to jump on.
+Lately, I've been thinking about startup trends.
+A few years ago, everyone was obsessed with blockchain, then it was chatbots, AI, ICOs, and so on.
+Every other year there's a new hype train people rush to jump on.

-Many of these new hot startups get submitted to Product Hunt.
-So I decided to parse all featured products submitted since its launch on November 24, 2013, until June 30, 2019, and try to get some insights from the data.
+Many of these "hot" startups end up on Product Hunt.
+So I decided to parse all featured products submitted since their launch on November 24, 2013, up until June 30, 2019, and see what insights I could get from the data.

-There have been 151 739 products submitted, 37 506 of them have been featured.
-In average there have been 75 products submitted per day, 19 of them have been featured (roughly 25% of products get featured).
+In total, there were 151 739 products submitted, and 37 506 of them got featured.
+On average, 75 products were submitted per day, and 19 of those were featured (roughly 25%).

-Product Hunt got really popular in February 2015 when it won the Crunchie "Best new startup of 2014" award.
-In fall 2016 the number of submitted products started to decline.
-In the last two years it reached a plateau:
+Product Hunt really blew up in February 2015 when it won the Crunchie "Best New Startup of 2014" award.
+By fall 2016, submissions started to decline, and in the last two years things have more or less plateaued:

-All analysis below is based only on featured products as parsing also non-featured products would have taken too much time.
+All analysis below is based only on featured products, since parsing non-featured ones would have taken too long.

 Top products